So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 - Use a thermometer and hygrometer to measure temperature and humidity and adjust for fluctuations.

-- Use heaters and air conditioners to manage temperature levels.
+- Use air conditioners to manage temperature levels.

 Although drying as fast as possible may seem like what we want, drying fast can cause a harsh taste.
 On the other hand, lower temperatures will trigger an increase in humidity (above 55%).
 This makes the drying process take longer than expected, thus increasing the chances of mold infesting your buds.